openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

 ## Design
 We need the following CRDs:
 1. `MeshFederation` - cluster-scoped CRD that includes general federation config, i.e. local settings, remote addresses and identities.
-2. `ExportedService` - represents an exported service; parent for export-related Istio resources, i.e. `Gateway`, `DestinationRule`, etc.; can be created by a user or the controller (if proper rules are defined in `MeshFederation`).
+2. `FederatedServicePolicy` - specifies rules for exporting (and/or importing - TBD) services; parent for export-related Istio resources, i.e. `Gateway`, `DestinationRule`, etc.; must be created by a user.
 3. `ImportedService` - represents an imported service; parent for import-related Istio resources, i.e. `ServiceEntry`, `WorkloadEntry`, etc.; created by FDS.

 #### MeshFederation